9 Important fluxes for ceramics

 Sodium(Na) – The Swift Hummingbird

 Sodium: The alkali metal group, raw material source: Sodium is a soft, silvery-white, highly reactive metal, it’s too reactive to be found as a metal in nature.
 Found in minerals like cryolite, zeolite, and sodalite.
-“Sodium-Feldspar” is mined from rocks containing both Sodium Oxide and Feldspar.
+Table salt consists of equal numbers of sodium cations and chloride anions.
+“Sodium-Feldspar” is mined from Feldspar containing high amounts of Sodium Oxide.
 Soda Ash (Sodium Carbonate) is a ceramic flux commonly used in low-fired glazes.
-Sodium chloride (salt) is calcined, meaning it is purer and lost its chemically bounded water.
+Sodium chloride (also known as edible, or table salt) is calcined, meaning it is purer and lost its chemically bounded water.
 Both types can be used in glazes and ceramics.

 Sodium sources in the potter’s workshop: